 Facebook Ads: Focusing on Discovery

-Facebook Ads, on the other hand, is built around the idea of discovery.
-Facebook users generally aren’t searching for a specific service or product.
+The Facebook Ads, on the other hand, is built around the idea of discovery.
+Also, Facebook users generally aren’t searching for a specific service or product.
 Instead, they’re browsing their feed, checking in on friends, or consuming content.
 Facebook Ads show up in the mix, helping businesses capture the attention of potential customers who might not be actively searching for what they offer but could be interested based on their behavior and demographics.

 This discovery-based approach works well if you want to: